-How to Make Baked Vegan Mac and Cheese
+How to Make Easy Baked Vegan Mac and Cheese

 Choosing the type of vegan cheese to use is totally up to you, so choose your favorite!
 Lately I’ve been enjoying the new vegan cheese from Whole Foods’ 365 Everyday Value brand.
 It’s less expensive than most other brands ($3.99) and gets the job done!